MORE

 You Can’t Overdose on Cannabis

-You cannot die directly from taking cannabis, however, it is possible to overdose and become physically ill (nausea, vomiting), experience extreme anxiety, paranoia, and short-term psychosis (loss of touch with reality).
+You cannot die directly from taking cannabis, however, it is possible to overdose (also know as Cannabis poisoning) and become physically ill (nausea, vomiting), experience extreme anxiety, paranoia, and short-term psychosis (loss of touch with reality).
 These effects can take several hours to go away, depending on how the cannabis was consumed.
 The risk for overdose is especially high if you consume homemade edible cannabis products, as it is usually not possible to accurately measure your dosage.
+Please take precautions children in your home do not have access to edibles as they may mistake them for candy.

 Holding It in Your Lungs Makes the Effects Better